 Healthy game play

 A group of researchers recently published a study exploring just that – the protective factors that enable youth to enjoy healthy game play.
 It turns out that many of the skills and habits that children practice offline, help them stay healthy online.
-Teens who have strong emotional awareness, emotional regulation, social competence and can set meaningful goals for themselves tend to get the most from games.
-It also turns out that parent– child connectedness and a warm family environment were significant protective factors for young gamers.
+Teens who have strong emotional awareness, emotional regulation, and good friendships tend to get the most from games.

 What does that mean for us?
-These results suggest that helping our kids develop emotional regulation skills and strengthening relationships could be useful strategies for ensuring that game play is just a fun activity rather than a harmful one.
+Helping our kids develop emotional regulation skills and strengthening relationships could be useful strategies for ensuring that game play is just a fun activity rather than a harmful one.

 Another recent study supports this idea.
 Researchers found that families who just turned off games to address addictive behaviors weren’t nearly as successful as those who found alternative ways for their kids to experience competence and connectedness.